Alan Alda's advice to fellow Parkinson's patients: keep moving

 The class is structured for people at all stages of the disease, with some in chairs, some standing with balance assistance, and some who are able to move across the floor.
 The dancers learn choreography from professional repertory, adapted as needed.

 Leventhal said he sees improvement in the skills of the dancers who come to the class.
-They often report improvements in their balance and sense of confidence, rhythmic attunements, sense of belonging and social interaction.
+They often report better balance and sense of confidence, rhythmic attunements, sense of belonging and social interaction.

 How Patients Are Using Cycling to Slow Down Parkinson'sApr.09.201702:03